Upperstall.com

 Savithri learnt music and dance under Sista Purnayya Sastry and gave some public performances as a child in Vijaywada.
 She then made her debut in films with LV Prasad’s Telugu film, Samsaram (1950).
 A few minor roles followed till she broke through and became a star with Pelli Chesi Choodu (Telugu)/Kalyanam Panni Paar (Tamil) (1952).
 The bi-lingual film, directed by Prasad, was an ensemble comedy abounding in intrigues and disguises geared to the making and breaking of marriage alliances.

 Savithri’s next major role was in Devadasu (Telugu)/ Devadas (Tamil) in 1953, playing Paro to A Nageshwara Rao’s Devadas, perhaps his most iconic role.
 This was the second Tamil version and first Telugu version of the Sarathchandra novel.
-The film was shot mostly in Madras and the songs, composed in both languages, by CR Subburaman were extremely popular as were the tragic performances of Savithri and A Nageshwara Rao.
+The film was shot mostly in Madras and the songs, composed in both languages, by CR Subburaman were extremely popular as were the brilliant performances of Savithri and A Nageshwara Rao.

 Savithri established her great acting credentials with Ardhangi (Telugu)/Pennin Perumai (Tamil) (1955).
 She gave an excemptionally strong performance as a woman, forced to marry a mentally retarded man (A Nageshwara Rao (Telugu)/Gemini Ganesan (Tamil)).
 She nurses the man back to health while teaching a lesson to her scheming mother-in-law and brother-in-law (K Jaggiah (Telugu)/ Sivaji Ganesan (Tamil)).
 The film was re-made in Hindi as Bahurani (1963) starring Guru Dutt, Mala Sinha and Feroz Khan and again as Jyoti (1981) starring Hema Malini and Jeetendra, but it is Savithri’s performance that remains the most appreciated.